capactio/capact/hack/images/jinja2/README.md

     lowercase asci letters.
 * missing variables are not causing errors anymore.
 Template can be rendered several times,
-* for variables use now `< variable >` instead of `{{ variable }}`,
+* for variables use now `<@ variable @>` instead of `{{ variable }}`,
 * for blocks use now `<% block %>` instead of `{% block %}`.

-Jinja cli is a fork of https://github.com/mattrobenolt/jinja2-cli Docker part is a fork from https://github.com/dinuta/jinja2docker
+Jinja cli is a copy of https://github.com/mattrobenolt/jinja2-cli (commit de5e8bf5132c80a8bbf37d788f4fff4af631753a) Docker part is a copy of https://github.com/dinuta/jinja2docker (commit 9a44ceecd83cbe195d2d2c47e969dbb5cb5dbaa2)

 ## Prerequisites